In this blog, we will cover the following topics:

 Cyber Security has become one of the highly sought-after careers all over the world.
 As technology evolves, the importance of data security from attackers or hackers is becoming essential for achieving organizational success and growth.

-The following image shows some interesting must-know cyber security statistics for 2022:
+The following image shows some interesting must-know cyber security statistics:

 Cyber Security Job Roles and Salaries

 A network security engineer identifies cyber malware, malicious bugs, and hacking attempts.
 A network security engineer needs to ensure an organization’s network security by keeping track of suspicious activities and building strong configurations for systems to avoid future IT threats.

 Roles and Responsibilities of a Network Security Engineer:

 - Create and configure firewalls and intrusion detection systems to ensure security and data privacy